The Convention on the International Effects of Judicial Sales of Ships Open for Signature

 And let me just mention some of the reasons why BIMCO decided to lend all its support to the Draft Convention.

-Firstly, it did help that BIMCO shares lang standing and close relations with CMI.
+Firstly, it did help that BIMCO shares long standing and close relations with CMI.
 Both CMI and BIMCO work for the same noble purpose and that is to achieve legal certainty through harmonization.
 The only difference is that whereas CMI is trying to harmonize at the regulatory level, BIMCO as the world leading organisation when it comes to contracts and clauses, is trying to do harmonisation at the contractual level.

 And harmonizing at the regulatory and contractual level often go hand in hand since regulations in whatever shape they may take often have a knock-on effect in commercial contracts where BIMCO will then need to consider; how do we balance the responsibilities and liabilities flowing from the regulations into the commercial contracts in a fair and equitable manner.
 The most recent example is IMO’s MARPOL regulations on Carbon Intensity Indicators better known as CII and where BIMCO was seriously challenged in trying to provide a fair allocation of responsibilities and liabilities between the owners and time charterers as regards CII.